Fast Spectrum Estimation of Some Kernel Matrices: Introduction

 Even more recently, related work comes from approximating graph spectra in subquadratic time, such as in \cite{bakshi,cohen-steiner}.
 In this approach, the kernel matrix can be regarded as the Laplacian of a particular weighted complete graph.
 Specifically, each vertex corresponds to one point, and each edge has weight equal to the kernel evaluated at the points corresponding to the vertices that the edge connects.
-Methods based on this are different from Nystr\"{o}m methods and instead give bounds in the Wasserstein-1 metric, often referred to as the ``earth-mover distance."
+Methods based on this are different from Nystr\"{o}m methods and instead give global distributional bounds in the Wasserstein-1 metric, often referred to as the ``earth-mover distance."
 From this, however, it is difficult to obtain pointwise estimates of the matrix spectrum.
 The reference \cite{bakshi} does contain such estimates for the first few eigenvalues but not for the later eigenvalues.

-Finally, something close to being fit for our purpose may be found in \cite{bhattacharjee}.
+Perhaps the closest approach to the one we undertake may be found in \cite{bhattacharjee}.
 This is a result for general symmetric matrices that, in its basic form, gives additive bounds unrelated to the magnitude of each eigenvalue for the later eigenvalues.
 This makes controlling errors difficult for the later eigenvalues, and it prevents us from using the approach if the numerical rank of the matrix is not already low.

 Hence, to obtain accurate pointwise estimates for all the eigenvalues of a given kernel matrix in subquadratic time, we must find a new empirical approach that avoids the issues of the methods above.
 To do so, we first note that all of the methods we mention so far use no more information than just the fact that the matrix is symmetric.
 Thus, using more information about the distribution underlying $X$, as well as the kernel involved in forming the matrix, may enable us to find a better approximation for its spectrum.